mkt-kuno/yade_dev_trunk_nogui/doc/sphinx/installation.rst

 **Stable packages**

-Since 2011, all Ubuntu (starting from 11.10, Oneiric; not Ubuntu 24.04 noble) and Debian (starting from Wheezy) versions have Yade in their main repositories.
+Since 2011, all Ubuntu (starting from 11.10, Oneiric; and with the exception of Ubuntu 24.04 noble which requires using either daily packages or source code, see below) and Debian (starting from Wheezy) versions have Yade in their main repositories.
 There are only stable releases in place.
 To install Yade, run the following::